jackfranklin/reddit-wrapper/README.md

 A very simple wrapper around Reddit's API, built for an on going side project.
 Currently has a very, very slim API, but as I need it more I'll develop out the API.

+Please don't use or rely on this yet - it's still very young and I'm currently constantly tweaking.

 ## Usage

 Primary use at the moment is to get listings: